Edith L. King: King-Coit Children's Theatre and School

 While this form of teaching and immersion was mainly for the on-stage performance of the plays which was Dorothy Coit's area of expertise, this teaching style benefited King as well.
 During their immersion into the culture of the time period the children would paint and draw landscapes, monuments, and scenes of the time period and location in which the play was set in.
 These paintings and drawings would serve as inspiration for the set pieces and set design as well as the costume designs that King was responsible for creating, though the children who created the inspiration for the set pieces, set designs, and costume designs often had little to no say in the finished product of the designs.

 These unique pre-production and production techniques helped the King-Coit Children's Theatre and School have some of the best reviewed and most unique plays among all the children theaters in the nation.
 Unfortunately, however, the quality of the plays did not translate to monetary success.
 And although the student body was composed of incredibly rich and famous people, the King-Coit Children's Theatre and School struggled to churn a profit from its plays and schooling.
 Save for a select few productions which were played on Broadway, the plays put on by the school were short run productions which were primarily put on in small theatres with limited capacity.
 The lack of ticket sales due to capacity limitations, the length of time it took to put on each play due to the unique pre-production phase, and the limited number of students meant that the school relied heavily on private donations and grants in order to continue its operations.

 Retirement and death

 In 1959, due to several health issues, King retired from her job at the King-Coit Children's Theatre and School.
 Following her retirement Dorothy Coit refused to continue the King-Coit Children's Theatre and School without her longtime friend and business partner.
 Thus, in 1959, the King-Coit Children's Theatre and School closed its doors for the last time.
 Following her retirement King moved from the busy urban life of New York City and moved to the more rural town of Southbury, Connecticut.
 Here she lived out the remainder of her life until she died in 1975.
 She was 91 years of age at the time of her death.
-Following her death 20 volumes of King's photographs were moved into the Lincoln Center Library of the Performing Arts in New York City, New York as well as in the Harvard Library in Cambridge, Massachusetts.
+Following her death 20 volumes of King's photographs were donated to the New York Public Library for the Performing Arts in New York, as well as to the Harvard Library in Cambridge, Massachusetts.